 The Cost of Hiring In-house Medical Scribes

 A medical scribe’s average salary is between $55,000 and $75,000 a year, depending on their years of experience and education level.
-This does not include any vacation, bonuses, health insurance, or other costs associated with hiring an employee, which typically adds about 30% more to an employee’s overall cost to their employer.
+This does not include any vacation, bonuses, health insurance, or other costs associated with hiring an employee, which typically add about 30% more to an employee’s overall cost to their employer.

 Virtual Medical Scribes

-Hiring virtual medical scribes can help hospitals and clinics save on employee training, office space, and equipment expenses.
-This is a more cost-effective solution than hiring permanently in-house.
+| Cost Savings | Hiring virtual scribes can reduce expenses on employee training, office space, and equipment, making it a more cost-effective solution than permanent in-house staff. |

 Security and HIPAA Compliance

-Security and privacy are immensely important in the medical field.
+Security and privacy are of utmost importance in the medical field.
 The Health Insurance Portability and Accountability Act, or HIPAA, is a federal law and national standard that protects patients’ private information.
-The law covers the storage and transmission of patient information.
-It enforces rules that protect private data while facilitating the free transfer of information between healthcare companies and auxiliary service providers.
+The law covers the storage and transmission of patient data.

 How Ditto Transcripts Can Help With Your Medical Scribe Needs